rainaarya/DSCD_Assignments/README.md

 # 🌐 DSCD Assignments, W24 📚

-This repository contains assignments related to the **Distributed Systems course at IIIT-Delhi, Winter 2024** 🎓.
-Each assignment focuses on different aspects and technologies used in building distributed systems.
+This repository contains assignments related to the **Distributed Systems course at IIIT-Delhi, Winter 2024** 🎓

 ## 🛍️ Assignment 1: Distributed Messaging Frameworks